- This event has passed.

 God’s Work.
 Our hands.
+Our voices.
 Set for September 13

 September 13 is the designated ELCA Churchwide Day of Service.
 Make it a day of God’s work.
 Our hands.
 Our voices!
 ELCA vital congregations work to strengthen their relationship with God, nurture relationships with each other and create a strong presence with their community.
 “God’s work.
 Our hands.”
 Sunday is one way for congregations to discover ways to build on each of these connections.